 Best of all though is the film’s closing instrumental.
 Reel Ten (again by The Plugz) is, without a doubt, the greatest piece of music ever written.
 While Repo Man may be a very quirky tale, the emotional impact of the ending is undeniable and it’s really just because of this music and a luminous car.

 To be honest, this list could have just been the whole script bulletpointed.
-Repo Man has that no fat punk sensibility stamped all over it.
+As we said before, Repo Man has that no fat punk sensibility stamped all over it.
 Nothing is wasted here.
 Even if some of the stories don’t particularly impact on the overall arc, everything is there for a reason.
 That reason is mainly just to make Repo Man the absolute best film there has ever been.